 What is a Paralegal?

 A paralegal is a direct assistant to a lawyer.
 They perform a large number of tasks to directly aid a lawyer, from organizing files, writing reports, conducting research, and much more.
 They primarily work in offices and law firms, but can be found anywhere a lawyer can be present.

 Most paralegals earn either an associate or bachelor’s degree in paralegal studies.
 Those with a paralegal degree are given the training and education to fully assist a lawyer in their day-to-day work.

 What Does a Paralegal Do?

 A paralegal assists a lawyer in their work on a daily basis.
 In a small law firm, a paralegal’s work is more varied and they will be working on all aspects of a case usually.
 In larger firms, paralegals normally have more specialized roles.
-For insance a litigation paralegal will only prepare and look through documents a laywer will need to use at hearing and trials.
+For instance, a litigation paralegal will only prepare and look through documents a lawyer will need to use at hearings and trials.
 Other aspects of the work will be handled by other paralegals or lawyers.

 If one is looking for an exciting career with a lot of variety and excellent job prospects, a paralegal degree may be a great choice.
 There will be continuing demand for the diverse skills of a paralegal in the coming years, so a career in the paralegal field may be an investment well worth undertaking.